RamonWinkler/Pneumonia_detection_with_CNN/README.md

 <img width="462" alt="image" src="https://github.com/user-attachments/assets/99c87fae-1be6-4b58-9c5f-e03c6da1dfb3" />

-## Second Model/ Data augmentation
+## Second Model and the effect of Data augmentation
 As the dataset is publicly available on kaggle, various notebooks are available in the internet.
 In order to tackle the imbalance of the dataset data augmentation was proposed as a strategy to improve model generalization, prevent overfitting and enhance robustness to variations in real-world data.